kaayso/Portfolio/README.md

 ## Project Status

-This project is globaly done, you can visit it by following this link : https://faycel-benyoussa.com/
+This project is globaly finished.

 ## Installation and Setup Instructions